-By scheduling your review sessions this way, you’ll be able to jog your memory and recall what you learned the first time around.
+By scheduling your review sessions this way, you’ll be able to jog your memory and recall what you learned the first time.
 This process of forgetting and retrieval, according to researchers, helps cement the new knowledge in place thereby improving your long-term memory3.

 While spaced practice teaches you “when” to study for the exam, retrieval practice instructs you on “how” to study.

 Rereading or restudying information is not enough.
-In fact, it only gives you a false sense of familiarity–you think you know the review material all too well even though you never tested how well you know it.
+It only gives you a false sense of familiarity–you think you know the review material all too well even though you never tested how well you know it.

-Testing helps strengthen your long-term memory, a finding that is supported by decades of scientific research.
-A recent study even shows that answering practice tests are more effective than rereading or highlighting your notes.
+Testing helps strengthen your long-term memory, a finding supported by decades of scientific research.
+A recent study even shows that answering practice tests are more effective than rereading or highlighting your notes4.

 Finally, our free mock exam which you can download in PDF format has the exact number of items as the actual civil service exam.
-Take this exam once you’re done with the study notes so you can gauge how prepared you are and brush up on topics that you might have missed during the review.
+Take this exam once you’re done with the study notes to gauge how prepared you are and brush up on topics you might have missed during the review.